 Types of Tent Heaters

-The differences in tent heaters come down to how they run and operate.
-The two main varieties are electric heaters, which plug into a power source, and gas heaters, which run on either propane or butane gas.
+The main differences in tent heaters are in how they run and operate.
+The two main types are electric heaters, which plug into a power source, and gas heaters, which run on either propane or butane gas.

 The caveat about propane and butane is that when they burn, both release carbon monoxide, which can be deadly.
 Since propane and butane tent heaters release only small amounts of carbon monoxide, they are generally considered safe.
 However, camping with a carbon monoxide alarm is a wise precautionary measure when using any gas-burning tent heater.
 Also be sure to follow all manufacturers’ instructions and the safety practices outlined in the “Tips for Buying and Using a Tent Heater” section below.